 Lincoln offers a rich and diverse arts scene with public art, galleries and studios across the city.
 These include the Usher Art Gallery and the Sam Scorer Gallery.

-The city also has a number of museums, including the Museum of Lincolnshire Life and The Collection: Art and Archaeology in Lincolnshire.
+The city also has a number of museums and galleries, including the Museum of Lincolnshire Life and The Collection: Art and Archaeology in Lincolnshire.

 Sports and Leisure